koka-lang/nodec/readme.md

   \
 Warning: this library is still under heavy active development and experimental.
 It is not yet ready for general use.
-Current development is mostly for Windows x64 using Visual Studio 2017.
+Current development is mostly for Windows x64 using Visual Studio 2017, but the library has also been tested on Ubuntu Linux (AMDx64) and a Raspberry Pi (ARMv7).

 NodeC is a _lean and mean_ version of [Node.js] which aims to provide similar functionality as Node.js but using C directly.
 The main goal is improved